Frostycs/wildfires_project/README.md

 ## Target Audience
 Our target audience is people interested in environmental health, homeowners, construction planning, and environmental hazards.
 ## Functions
-We are going to be using a geo-narrative to display wildfire data and the changes in these fires over time, to reveal common locations of fires and how much or less the fire has spread throughout the years.
-We will do this by using interactive elements on maps and multiple maps on different periods with the same variable of data.
+We are going to be using a geo-narrative to display wildfire data and the changes in these wildfires over time, to reveal common locations of wildfires and if the frequency of these wildfires is increasing or decreasing throughout the years of 1990-2019.
+We will do this by using interactive elements on maps and multiple maps representing different periods of time with the same variable of data.
 ## Libraries
 ## Map Projection
   - Mercator projection
-  - Center: State of Washington
+  - Center: State of Washington [-120.34, 48.02]
   - Zoom level: 8
 ## Base Map
   - Monochrome base map of Washington State
 ## Description of Thematic Layers
-1. Two maps of Washington state; one with a sidebar of forest health between the years 2010-2019; a second map with a sidebar of forest fires between the years 2010-2019 with a hover interactive element that enables the user to hover over different areas of Washington and see when/where different forest fires have occurred.
+1. Three maps of Washington state.
+One that represents big fires in Washington State between 1990-2019.
+A second map with a button to display the data for forest health between the years 1990-200.
+Our third map has a button to display the data for forest health between the years 2008-2019.
+We represented forest health by acres burned using these paramaters: [1, 10, 100].
+This will also be represented in the legend.
+You can view the map layers singularly or you can display more than one map layer at the same time.
+We added another element on the bottom of the map that allows users to select/filter the year(s) they wish to see for the forest health map layer(s) they have selected.

+We also included an Information pop-up that will explain to users how to navigate through the geo-narrative that can be re-accessed as needed by clicking the "Info" link in the far upper left corner of our map.

-2. Data Sources Include:
+3. Data Sources Include:
 https://data-wadnr.opendata.arcgis.com/datasets/wadnr::forest-health-aerial-survey-1980-2019/explore?location=47.250338%2C-120.852550%2C8.03
 https://data-wadnr.opendata.arcgis.com/datasets/wadnr::washington-large-fires-1973-2020/explore?location=47.250616%2C-120.352519%2C7.22
 3. Vector layer using the forest fire location and year data as well as forest health data by year.
-We will include a hover interactive function as explained in bullet point 2 under the description of thematic layers.
 ## Story Line Draft
-The map on the left gives information about the wildfires in Washington and the map on the right gives information about the damage done to both the environment and properties.
-Map 1 shows the fires and map 2 shows the damage done.
-You can use a slider at the bottom of the map to see how the fire and damage have changed through the years.
-Depending on which map you are looking at, the legend and thematic elements will display different information.
-Multimedia would include the sidebar function and any charts we see fit to be added as we develop the project.
-To go from scene to scene we could use a toggle function and the slider function.
+The map on the left gives information about the wildfires in Washington and the map on the right gives information about the damage done to the environment.
+Map 1 shows large fires, map 2 shows the forest damage done between the years 1990-2007, and map 3 shows the forest damage done between 2008-2019.
+You can use the buttons at the bottom of the map to see how the fire damage hase changed through the years.
+Multimedia would include the button function and the "Info" link to re-access the Information pop-up.
+To go from scene to scene we would scroll through the story and use the button functions to switch between map layers and years.
 ## Contributors
 Blaise Hessels, Kya Rice, David Ng, Frost Song, Qirun Jiao